 Blue Cross Blue Shield of Massachusetts will reimburse you up to \$150 each calendar year for costs you pay to participate in a qualified fitness program.
 You can claim this fitness reimbursement for fees paid by any combination of members (such as the subscriber, spouse, and/or dependent children) enrolled under the same Blue Cross Blue Shield of Massachusetts health plan.
-A qualified fitness program is either: a full service health club where you use a variety of cardiovascular and strength-training equipment for fitness; or, a fitness studio where you take instructor-led group classes for cardiovascular and strength-training such as yoga, pilates, zumba, kickboxing, cross-fit, and indoor cycling/spinning.
-(Effective January 1, 2020, a qualified fitness program also includes virtual/online fitness memberships, subscriptions, programs, or classes that provide cardiovascular and strength-training using a digital platform.)
+A qualified fitness program includes services, activities, and products that provide cardiovascular and strength-training benefits.